Optimal local laws and CLT for the circular Riesz gas: Introduction

-The idea is to use the comparison principle (\ref{eqintro:comparison}) to compare the Dirichlet energy of $\dV$ with respect to the variance of a linear statistics, which are easier to handle using for instance (\ref{eq:i p}).
-Let $\zeta_N:\dT\to\dR$ such that $\zeta_N'=C|\psi''|$.
-Equation (\ref{eq:in Vi}) can be put in the form
+The idea is to use the comparison principle (\ref{eqintro:comparison}) to compare $\dE_{\dGi}[\dV\cdot A_1^{-1}\dV]$ to the variance of a linear statistic, which is easier to handle using the rigidity estimates of Theorem \ref{theorem:almost optimal rigidity}.
+Let $\chi:\dT\to\dR$ be such that $\chi=C|\psi''|$.
+Equation (\ref{eq:in Vi}) can be rewritten in the form